Take a look at the volunteering opportunities currently available for supporting stroke survivors. Find all the information you need to apply.

 My Stroke Guide Buddy

-As a My Stroke Guide Buddy, you will introduce My Stroke Guide to survivors and carers, explain the functions in detail and in a clear manner and help people to personalise their accounts.
+As a My Stroke Guide Buddy, you will explain the functions in detail and in a clear manner and help people to personalise their accounts.

 Service Group Supporter